Martinsburg Falls

 You can look down on these falls from the bridge.
 You can also get a good view of them from the west bank.
 You are at the top of a small gorge at this point.
 Take a short walk along the west bank and you can make your way down to the riverbank.
 Unfortunately, you don't really have a good view from here.
 You can see the falls, but the trees and foliage block your sight.
 The best views are probably from the east side of the waterway, but there are houses through this stretch and, as such, it is all private property.
 We found that although you can get a decent view of this waterfall, you really can't get that good of a picture of it from downstream.

-Martinsburg was named in honor of its founding father, Walter Martin.
-Originally spelled Martinsburgh, it was actually the Lewis County seat until 1864.
+Martinsburg was named in honor of its founding father, Walter Martin. originally spelled Martinsburgh, it was actually the Lewis County seat until 1864.
 According to the Widipedia account, Martinsburg was the site of the first county court session and the site of the only execution ever held in the county.
 This stretch of water is quite popular with the whitewater community.

 The Roaring Brook flows into the Black River just downstream from the Whetstone Gulf area.
-The Black River joins Lake Ontario just west of Watertown in Dexter, New York.
+The Black River joins Lake ontario just west of Watertown in Dexter, New York.

 Hover on any of the thumbnails to see an enlarged image